fenv-org/d/README.md

     or a relative glob pattern from the package root directory.
   - Can be repeated.
   - Prioritize `--include-has-dir` option.

+## Pre-defined environment variables

+`d` provides some pre-defined environment variables.
+These environment variables can be used in any command.

+- `$WORKSPACE_PATH`: The absolute path of the directory where `d.yaml` file is located.
+- `$PACKAGE_PATH`: The absolute path of the package root where a command is running on at the moment.
+- `$PACKAGE_NAME`: The name of the package where a command is running on at the moment.

 <!-- links -->